-Update on March 11, 2019: The Maharashtra cabinet, on March 8, 2019, approved a proposal to exempt residential properties up to 500 sq ft, within the Mumbai municipal area limits, from property tax.
+March 11, 2019: The Maharashtra cabinet, on March 8, 2019, approved a proposal to exempt residential properties up to 500 sq ft, within the Mumbai municipal area limits, from property tax.
 The decision was taken at the cabinet meeting held in Mumbai.
 The proposal had been put forward by the Shiv Sena, before the pre-poll alliance with the BJP was finalised.
 Chief minister Devendra Fadnavis had announced that the demand would be accepted.

 In another significant decision, the cabinet approved a proposal to give on ownership basis, the cooperative housing societies meant for Panshet flood-affected people in Pune.
 Food and Civil Supplies minister Girish Bapat, who is also the guardian minister of Pune, said that 103 societies were given land on 99-year lease.
 These societies will now be on ownership basis.
 Due to the decision, residents can sell off their houses or go for redevelopment.
 The cabinet also decided to give tax benefits to cooperative housing societies on government, semi-government and private land, to encourage them to go for self-redevelopment.